 I have also listed an article helping you find your Amazon categories – another key way that readers find your story.

 So check out these examples and descriptions of cyberpunk subgenres.
-I totally love clockpunk:
+I totally love these, esepciallu clockpunk:

 Then again, there are even more subgenres for fantasy.
 Check out this list of amazingly niche fantasy subgenres, including:

 - Crossworlds Fantasy

 - Dying Earth Fantasy – this sort of makes me think of CJ Cherryh’s Morgaine cycle, though it’s not clear that the dying planet is Earth or some other world.